 PPQ doesn’t happen in a vacuum.
 It’s a specific part of the broader process validation lifecycle, which is typically broken into three stages: Process Design, Process Qualification, and Continued Process Verification.
 PPQ is the main event in Stage 2, where you test the manufacturing process to confirm it works as designed.
 It follows the successful qualification of your facility and equipment.
 Understanding where PPQ fits helps you map out your validation strategy and ensures you’re following the logical, science-based approach regulators expect.

-The 3 Stages of Process Validation
+Breaking Down the 3 Stages of Process Validation

 Process validation isn’t a one-and-done event; it’s a lifecycle approach that the FDA outlines in three distinct stages.
 Think of it as building, testing, and maintaining a high-performance machine.
 Each stage builds on the last, creating a robust framework that ensures your manufacturing process is reliable, repeatable, and consistently produces a quality product.
 This lifecycle approach moves away from the old-school mentality of simply running a few successful batches and calling it a day.
 Instead, it integrates quality assurance into your entire production journey, from the initial design sketches to routine commercial manufacturing.